pgalko/query_fit_data_using_nl/README.md

-# Query Fit or CSV data using Natural Language.
-Add a relevant research paper including formulas and reasoning to add context to the query.
+# Query Fit or CSV Data Using Natural Language: Enhance Analysis with Relevant Research Papers for Contextual Formulas and Reasoning.
-This repository contains a Python scripts that utilize OpenAI's GPT-powered API to query and generate answers for a given prompt in natural language.
-The script exposes Natural Language Query Endpoint: **/nat_lang_query** endpoint that allows users to generate answers using OpenAI's API.
+This repository contains a code for FastAPI app that utilize OpenAI's GPT-powered API to query and generate answers for a given prompt in natural language.
+The script exposes Natural Language Query Endpoint: **/nat_lang_query** that allows users to generate answers using OpenAI's API.

+**Project Workflow:** This application is designed to process Garmin FIT files and analyze them alongside relevant research papers.
+The workflow consists of the following steps:

+* Ingest the supplied Garmin FIT file.
+* Parse the FIT file and store the data in a PostgreSQL database tables.
+* Split the supplied PDF research paper into chunks and store them in an in-memory Chroma vector database.
+* Accept user prompts in English to specify the desired analysis.
+* Query the vector database to find matches related to the user prompt.
+* Query the Pandas DataFrame to retrieve the specified data from the prompt.
+* Send the data from both sources to the LLM (Large Language Model) for further processing and analysis.

+This approach enables seamless integration of structured data (Garmin FIT files) and unstructured data (research papers) to provide comprehensive insights and context for coaches and athletes.
+Furthermore, it enhances analysis by incorporating text from research papers that the LLM might not have encountered during training, resulting in a more robust and informed understanding of the data.

 It takes ```prompt```, ```doc_path```, ```table```, ```activity_id```, and ```model(optional)``` as inputs, and retrieves the relevant data from the specified table (csv_data or fit_data).
 The endpoint then creates a pandas DataFrame containing the data, cleans it, and loads the research document specified in the  ```doc_path``` parameter using the UnstructuredPDFLoader.
 The document is split into chunks and passed to the Chroma vector database, which is then used to create a RetrievalQA instance.